 When you upload a manuscript (DOCX, TXT, or ePUB), Spoken’s AI doesn’t just start reading.
 It analyzes the entire text for genre, style, tone, and, most importantly, the characters.
 The system parses dialogue, identifies who’s speaking, and builds what the team calls mathematical representations of each character’s ideal voice profile.

-From there, you choose your narration format: single narrator, dual narration, or full cast.
+From there, you choose your narration format.
+Single narrator, dual narration, or full cast.
 For multi-voice projects, Spoken matches characters to voices from a library of nearly 200 voice actors (who are compensated for their work) or generates custom AI voices designed around your character descriptions.
 If no existing voice matches your grizzled sea captain, you can describe what he sounds like and Spoken will create a voice exclusively for him, usable only by you.
+That’s pretty cool.

 The narration itself is powered by partnerships with Hume AI and ElevenLabs.
-The system applies emotional cues at the dialogue level, attempting to understand when a character is angry, frightened, or cracking a joke, and adjusting delivery accordingly.
+The system applies emotional cues at the dialogue level, attempting to understand when a character is angry or frightened or cracking a joke, and adjusting delivery accordingly.
 This isn’t text-to-speech reading words off a page.
 It’s closer to a directed performance, just one directed by algorithms instead of a sound engineer.

-Once your audiobook is generated, you can review and edit specific passages, adjusting pacing, tone, and delivery.
+Once your audiobook is generated, you can review and edit specific passages, adjusting pacing and delivery.
 Re-narration doesn’t cost extra.
 You keep refining until you’re satisfied.

 The Multi-Voice Difference